Last updated: 29 November 2021

 To provide further background on the proposals for consultation, we have provided copies of reports commissioned by MBIE on this topic.
 These reports were produced by BRANZ and Beca and provided information on the thermal modelling and cost benefit analysis for determining the R-values in the consultation document.

 These reports provided a solid foundation for us to consider the implications for the design of new buildings in New Zealand.
-However, for more information on the regulatory context and other factors to consider for these proposals, we encourage you to review the discussion in the consultation document.
+However, for more information on the regulatory context and other factors to consider for these proposals, we encourage you to review the consultation document.

 Building Code regulations